Samwed/StudentRegistration/README.md

 To set up the project on your local machine->

 .NET SDK (or whatever version you're using)
-Visual Studio 2022
+:->Visual Studio 2022
-MySQL Workbench
+:->MySQL Workbench
-NuGet Package: MySql.Data
+:->NuGet Package: MySql Connector/.net

 //--------------------------------------
 Open the solution in Visual Studio 2022: